rogerjdeangelis/utl_optlen/README.md

 # utl_optlen
-Reduce the size of numeric and character variables to the max observed in the data
+SAS reduce or shrink the size of numeric and character SAS variables to the max observed in the data

     ```  Reduce the size of numeric and character variables to the max observed in the data              ```
     ```                                                                                                          ```